-With so much (highly justifiable) attention to the opioid crisis in the United States, a methamphetamine crisis has been steadily gaining steam across the nation.
-Meth is a powerful made-made stimulant that impacts the central nervous system and creates intense feelings of euphoria.
-Because of its potency, meth use can rapidly result in dependency and addiction.
+Methamphetamine is a powerful man-made stimulant that directly affects the central nervous system and creates intense feelings of euphoria.
+Due to its potency, meth use can result in almost-immediate dependency and addiction.
 Reports indicate that meth has surpassed cocaine and heroin use combined to become the most commonly used hard drug worldwide.
 In the United States, overdose deaths linked to meth use have increased at unprecedented rates in recent years.
-For most meth users, participation in a meth addiction treatment program is the only way to break the addiction cycle successfully.
+For most people who suffer from meth abuse, participation in a meth addiction treatment program in california is the only way to break the addiction cycle successfully.

 Recognizing the Physical Signs of Meth Withdrawal

-By the time many users have acknowledged that they have a problem, they cannot overcome meth withdrawal symptoms independently.
-Recreational users will experience a crash after they stop using meth, which can last for several days, while addicted users will have withdrawal symptoms that can last for several weeks.
+By the time meth users realize that they already have a heavy dependency on the substance, they may very well be incapable of dealing or managing the meth withdrawal symptoms on their own.
+Recreational users will experience a crash after they stop using meth, and this crash could last for several days, while those who are chronic users of meth may have withdrawal symptoms that can last for several weeks.
 Meth withdrawal symptoms are physically and psychologically painful and debilitating.
 The desire to avoid withdrawal symptoms usually perpetuates the cycle of addiction, even when a person wants to quit.

 The symptoms of meth withdrawal can vary from person to person.
 The amount of time a person has used meth, the frequency of use, the amount used, whether or not they used other drugs in conjunction with meth, and how they used the drug all contribute to the severity and length of withdrawal.
 For example, individuals who inject meth will have a more difficult withdrawal than those who smoke or snort it.